 Dwellings in Poland are much more frequently connected to central heating systems than this is the case with Hungary (Figure 2).
 This results from several characteristics of the settlement network and the structure of housing in the two countries.
 The settlement network in Hungary is much sparser than in Poland and a very characteristic element of the Hungarian landscape is constituted by the single isolated farms (tonyo).
 In an obvious manner, this makes impossible connecting such buildings to the central heating network and causes that the farm owners construct, instead, individual heating systems.
 On the other hand, in Poland, due to collectivisation of farming, in the western and northern parts of the country the settlements of the State Farms appeared in the form of clusters of several two-and three-storey housing blocks heated by their own boiler houses.
-The domination of the private farming in eastern Poland was expressed by the much lower values of the indicator in question over these areas.
+The domination of the indicator in question over these areas.
 Towns in both countries are characterised by the decidedly highest values of percentage shares of dwellings connected to the central heating networks.